Skip to content

 Building a Loyal Audience (Not Just Followers)

-They told you followers are the metric that matters.
-The creators generating real income know that engaged audiences — people who actually watch, comment, share, and eventually pay — are worth ten times their follower count in passive scrollers.
+Followers are a vanity metric.
+Engaged audiences — people who actually watch, comment, share, and eventually pay — are worth ten times their follower count in passive scrollers.

 The Know-Like-Trust Framework

-- Like: Show your personality.
+• Like: Show your personality.
 Be authentic.
-Be genuinely relatable.
 Give people a reason to choose you over the thousands of other creators in your niche.

 Community Building

-Can you imagine an audience that does not just passively consume your content but actively participates in it?
-That is what community building produces:
+An audience that doesn’t just passively consume your content but actively participates in it — that’s what community building produces:

-- Respond to comments regularly — it signals that you are present and that engagement is rewarded
+• Respond to comments regularly — it signals that engagement is rewarded

-- Go live to connect in real time (see our TikTok LIVE for creators guide for monetization)
+• Go live to connect in real time (see our TikTok LIVE for creators guide)

-- Create recurring in-jokes and references that regular viewers recognize as their own
+• Create recurring in-jokes and references that regular viewers recognize

 Cross-Platform Funneling